Resident Evil 8 alleged playtest leak details enemies, a boss fight, and inventory UI

 It goes on to detail that Olga releases more insects in this creature form that still has human features, but they're now covered in a black gooey substance.
 While we don't know for sure how accurate or reliable this information is, in the reveal trailer at around the 2:00 minute mark, there is a figure showered with insects that could be this "Olga" witch-like boss.

 Outside of enemies and boss battles, the leak also lightly details some weapons used in the segment such as a handgun, an "unbreakable knife," and temporary melee weapons.
-Interestingly, it also claims that the inventory screen is similar to Resident Evil 4's, while the UI design akin to the one featured in Resident Evil 7.
-A mysterious woman in robes is also said to be a merchant character of sorts and "has many goods to sell and rumours to share."
+Interestingly, it also claims that the inventory screen is similar to the concept of Resident Evil 4's, with a UI design akin to the one featured in Resident Evil 7.
+A mysterious woman in robes is also said to be a merchant character of sorts who "has many goods to sell and rumours to share."

 Again, without being able to verify any of this information, it's mostly speculation for now, but it'll be interesting to see just how accurate this leak turns out to be when we learn more.